evanobenauer/GravityShapes/README.md

 - By default, the shooter size will equal the minimum spawn size for the scene
 - The shooter size can be changed by clicking UP or DOWN on the keyboard while pulling back

-# Object Locking
+# Object Interactions

+*Object Dragging*
+- Objects can be dragged across the screen using the mouse.
+- Dragging will remove all velocity that the object currently has

+*Object Locking*
-Objects can be locked in place.
+- Objects can be locked in place.
+When locked, and object will have no veloctiy and will be unable to be moved by other object, but can still be dragged
-The lock with toggle on and off with every right click.
+- The lock with toggle on and off with every right click.
-The object will display a blue outline if locked.
+- The object will display a blue outline if locked.
   ![gif](img/locked.gif)

 # Merge Mode (Middle Button)